Apis florea

 The dwarf honey bee (or red dwarf honey bee), Apis florea, is one of two species of small, wild honey bees of southern and southeastern Asia.
 It has a much wider distribution than its sister species, Apis andreniformis.
 First identified in the late 18th century, Apis florea is unique for its morphology, foraging behavior and defensive mechanisms like making a piping noise.
 Apis florea have open nests and small colonies, which makes them more susceptible to predation than cavity nesters with large numbers of defensive workers.
-These honey bees are important pollinators and therefore commodified in countries like Cambodia.
+The species is an important pollinator in many parts of its range and its nests are occasionally exploited as a source of wild honey.

 Taxonomy and phylogeny

 Danish zoologist Johan Christian Fabricius first identified Apis florea in 1787.
 A. florea is a member of the Apis genus.
-The Apidae is a diverse family of bees including honey bees, orchid bees, bumble bees, stingless bees, cuckoo bees and carpenter bees.
 The name Florea is a personal name of Romanian origin.

-A. florea is native to southeast Asia, and therefore one of the most phylogenetically basal bees.
-This suggests that honeybees originated in this region, with A. florea being one of the oldest and potentially similar to ancestors; therefore its first appearance in phylogeny occurs before that of A. mellifera and A. cerena.
-A. mellifera most likely evolved from A. florea and then migrated to Europe.
-A. florea, a dwarf honeybee, is a sister species of Apis andreniformis.
-These sister species are the most ancient honeybee lineage, most likely diverging in the Bartonian era.
+A. florea and its sister species A. andreniformis together form the subclade Micrapis and are the most basal extant species of honey bees, diverging before the two other extant honey bee clades, Megapis (the giant honey bees) and Apis (the eastern and western honey bees and their close relatives).
+The timing of the Micrapis species' divergence from the other extant honey bee species is not known with certainty due to the difficulty in calibrating molecular phylogenies with the fossil record for the Apis genus.